13-Minute Yin Yoga Practice to Help You Put Yourself First

 Yes, you can incorporate a strap into your vinyasa practice—and it's easier than you think.

-Before you can soar, you need to stretch your wings.
-This sequence helps you do both.
+Before you can soar, you need to find and stretch your wings.
+This practice helps you do both.

 Sometimes less is more, even in yoga.